sjb3d/caldera/caldera-macro/README.md

 The struct members can use:

 - `UniformData<T>` for a uniform buffer of type `T`
+- `Sampler` for a sampler type
 - `SampledImage` for sampled image views
+- `CombinedImageSampler` to combine both of the above
 - `StorageImage` or `[StorageImage; N]` for storage image views
 - `StorageBuffer` for buffers
 - `AccelerationStructure` for acceleration structure handles